Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

-Let $G$ be a surface graph for $\P$, the real projective plane, which is determined by the annular face $(B_0,\lambda)$ where the inner boundary cycle of edges has length $s$.
-Then $f(G) = f(S)- (s-3)$ and in particular $G$ satisfies the so-called \emph{Maxwell count} $f(G)=6$ if and only if $s=6$.
+Let $G$ be a $\P$-graph which is determined by an annular modified face graph $(B_0,\lambda)$ associated with $B$.
+If the inner boundary cycle has length $s$ then $f(G) = f(S)+ (s-3)$.
+Thus $f(G)=6$ if and only if $s=3$.
+Similarly suppose that $(B_0,\lambda)$ is obtained from $(B,\lambda)$ by removing the interior edges and vertices of several interior-disjoint triangulated subdiscs of $B$.
+Then $f(G)=6$ if and only if either there are two such subdiscs with boundary cycle lengths 5 and 4, or three subdiscs each with a boundary cycle of length 4.

+\begin{lemma} Let $G$ be the $\P$-graph determined by a modified face graph $(B_0,\lambda)$ for the face graph $(B,\lambda)$ for $\P$.
+If $G$ is (3,6)-tight then $B_0$ has $k$ nontriangular faces, for $k=1, 2$ or $3$ where, for $k=1$ the face has a 6-cycle boundary, for $k=2$ the boundary cycles have length 5 and 4, and for $k=3$ the boundary cycles have length 4. \end{lemma}

+\begin{proof} Note first that there can be no interior vertices of $B$ which appear in $B_0$ with degree 1 for these vertices would appear in $G$ with degree 1.
+It follows that $B_0$ is obtained from $B$ by deleting the interior edges and vertices of several interior-disjoint triangulated subdiscs of $B$.
+Since the Maxwell count $f(G)=6$ must hold it follows from our previous remarks that $B_0$ satisfies the conditions of the lemma. \end{proof}

+The necessary conditions given in Lemma \ref{l:tightimplies12or3} for $(3,6)$-tightness are not sufficient conditions since, as we see more precisely in Section \ref{ss:criticalcycles}, there are constraints on the lengths of cycles which go around holes.

+As we have noted in the previous section, the $\P$-graphs of Lemma \ref{l:tightimplies12or3} are not topologically contractible.
+On the other hand Lemma \ref{l:converseforuncontractibles} shows that every $(3,6)$-tight $\P$-graph which is not topologically contractible has a modified face graph representation as in Lemma \ref{l:tightimplies12or3}.

+\begin{lemma} An embedding of a $(3,6)$-tight surface graph in $\P$ is topologically contractible if the image of each cycle of edges lies in an open subdisc. \end{lemma}

+\begin{proof} A $(3,6)$-tight surface graph $G$ is not a tree and so contains cycles $c$.
+Let $\pi:G\to \P$ be the embedding and note that the open set $\P\backslash \pi(c)$ has two components, one an embedded open disc $\D_c$ with boundary $\pi(c)$, and the other a M\"obius strip.
+Consider the union of two such open discs together with their boundary curves.
+This is a proper closed subset since otherwise it would contain a non contractible curve and hence a noncontractible cycle in $\pi(c_1)\cup\pi(c_2)$, contrary to the hypotheses.
+Similarly, by induction, the union, $\B$ say, of all the sets $\D_c$ and their boundaries $\pi(c)$ is a proper closed subset which contains $\pi(G)$ (including the images of the faces).
+Since $G$ is 2-connected the boundary of this closed set is a subset of $\pi(E)$ which is a union of cycles.
+By construction the boundary must be a single cycle, and $\B$ is an embedded closed disc, and so the lemma follows. \end{proof}